Using Visual AI to Speed Up Image and Video Annotation

 Option 4: Anthropic Vision

-Claude's vision capabilities are strong at understanding image context and providing detailed explanations.
+Claude's vision models are good at reading image context and writing detailed explanations.

 Configuration